 LONGITUDINAL WEIGHTS

+Variable name: W3LWGT

-Wave 3 Variable name: W3LWGT Calculated for the set of 7,168 core members who have responded to all three waves of ELSA, and remain living in private households.
+Wave 3 Calculated for the set of 7,168 core members who have responded to all three waves of ELSA, and remain living in private households.

-Wave 4 Variable name: W4LWGT
+Variable name: W4LWGT

+Wave 4 Calculated for the set of 5,971 core members who have responded to all four waves of ELSA, and remain living in private households.

+Variable name: W5LWGT

+Wave 5 Calculated for the set of 5,262 core members who have responded to all five waves of ELSA, and remain living in private households.